Detroit Tigers vs Minnesota Twins Odds, Spread, and Total

 Tigers vs Twins Betting Trends

+- The Twins have lost 13 of their last 20 games at home.

-- The over has hit in five of the last seven meetings between these teams.
+- The total has gone under in 14 of the Twins' last 20 games.

-- The Tigers have won six of the last ten matchups against the Twins.
+- The Twins have won four of the last five matchups against the Tigers in Minnesota.

 Tigers vs Twins Injury Reports